Kilmar Abrego Garcia, free for now from jail, could be deported to Uganda. Here's what to know

 Abrego Garcia later claimed in court documents that he was beaten and psychologically tortured, while El Salvador President Nayib Bukele denied the allegations.

 The Trump administration described its violation of the immigration judge’s 2019 order as an administrative error.
-Trump and other officials also doubled down on claims that Abrego Garcia was in MS-13.
+Trump and other officials doubled down on claims Abrego Garcia was in MS-13.

 Vasquez Sura filed a lawsuit to bring her husband back.
-Following mounting political pressure and a Supreme Court order, the Trump administration returned Abrego Garcia to the U.S. in early June.
-But it was to face the human smuggling charges.
+The Trump administration returned Abrego Garcia to the U.S. in June after a Supreme Court order.
+But it brought human smuggling charges against him.

-The smuggling case stems from a 2022 traffic stop for speeding, during which Abrego Garcia was driving a vehicle with nine passengers.
-Police in Tennessee suspected human smuggling, but he was allowed to drive on and wasn't charged with anything.
+The smuggling case stems from a 2022 traffic stop for speeding, during which Abrego Garcia was driving with nine passengers.
+Tennessee police suspected human smuggling, but allowed him to drive on, didn't charge him.

-Abrego Garcia has pleaded not guilty to the smuggling charges filed in June.
-The case relies on the testimony of cooperating witnesses, some of whom have requested or received help with immigration and criminal matters, according to pre-trial testimony.

-Abrego Garcia's lawyers on Tuesday filed a rarely used motion to dismiss the case based on “vindictive and selective prosecution.”
+His lawyers filed a motion to dismiss the case based on “vindictive and selective prosecution.”

-“This case results from the government’s concerted effort to punish him for having the audacity to fight back,” his lawyers wrote.

 Deportation fears realized

-U.S. Magistrate Barbara Holmes in Nashville ruled in June that Abrego Garcia has a right to be released from jail while he awaits trial, determining that he's not a flight risk or danger to the community.
+U.S. Magistrate Barbara Holmes in Nashville ruled in June that Abrego Garcia has a right to be released from jail while he awaits trial.

-U.S. officials have argued that Abrego Garcia can be deported because he came to the U.S. illegally and because a U.S. immigration judge deemed him eligible for expulsion in 2019, just not to his native El Salvador.
+U.S. officials argued Abrego Garcia can be deported because he came to the U.S. illegally and because an immigration judge deemed him eligible for expulsion in 2019, just not to his native El Salvador.

-In response to concerns that Abrego Garcia would be deported without any due process, U.S. District Judge Paula Xinis prohibited ICE from immediately detaining him upon release in Tennessee.
+In response to concerns Abrego Garcia would be deported without due process, U.S. District Judge Paula Xinis prohibited ICE from immediately detaining him upon release in Tennessee.

-Xinis, who is overseeing the lawsuit in Maryland, ordered restrictions on ICE in late July.
-She required that any removal proceedings begin in Baltimore.
-That’s where they should have begun when the Trump administration wrongfully deported Abrego Garcia to El Salvador, Xinis wrote.
+Xinis, overseeing the lawsuit in Maryland, ordered restrictions on ICE in late July.
+She required any removal proceedings begin in Baltimore.

-Xinis wrote that the Trump administration has “done little to assure the Court that, absent intervention, Abrego Garcia’s due process rights will be protected.”
+The Trump administration has “done little to assure the Court that, absent intervention, Abrego Garcia’s due process rights will be protected,” Xinis wrote.

-If ICE wanted to return him to El Salvador, it would have to reopen his 2019 case before an immigration judge, Xinis wrote.
-And that would require formal notice and “an opportunity to be heard.”

-Xinis acknowledged that Abrego Garcia may be ordered to appear in Baltimore for immigration proceedings, which “may or may not include lawful arrest, detention and eventual removal.”

 Electronic monitoring and home detention

-Holmes, the U.S. magistrate in Nashville, issued her release order on Friday.
-It requires Abrego Garcia to stay with his brother in Maryland and to be subjected to electronic monitoring and home detention.
+Holmes, the U.S. magistrate in Nashville, released him Friday, requiring Abrego Garcia to stay with his brother in Maryland and be subjected to electronic monitoring and home detention.

-The judge ordered him to travel directly to Maryland.
-Abrego Garcia’s lawyers stated in a court filing Tuesday that a private security firm will transport him, although Holmes noted in her order that U.S. Marshals would coordinate the trip.

-If Abrego Garcia is taken into ICE custody, Holmes ordered that he have access to his attorneys to prepare for trial in the human smuggling case.